aragon/aragon-monthly/docs/articles/opinion/Self-Governance_as_a_Human_Right.md

 ## The Failure of Government

-Political and economic collapse in Venezuela, war in Syria, China’s transformation into a police state, and the US’s failed democracy are awakening the world to the instability of government, the corruption of wealth and corporations, and the lack of freedom for societies all around the world.
+Political and economic collapse in Venezuela, the flood of refugees from Syria, China’s transformation into a police state, and the US’s failed democracy are awakening the world to the instability of government, the corruption of wealth and corporations, and the lack of freedom for societies all around the world.

 For thousands of years we’ve been attempting to iterate on a model of governance that has failed to scale to accommodate a globalized world focused on the individual liberties of humankind.
 And now we’re coming to terms with the consequences.
 Globally, people are beginning to flee in search of freedoms, peace, and resources that are not available within their homelands.
 We need a new model to accommodate these shifts.